bridgecrew-perf6/near-practice-deployment/README.md

-Near Deployment Practice from https://www.patika.dev/web3 (See The Screenshots of The Transaction)
+Near Deployment Practice (See The Screenshots of The Transaction)